anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ### Syntax changes

-This proposal introduces two new syntactic elements: the `memberwise` initializer declaration modifier and the `@nomemberwise` property attribute.
+This proposal introduces three new syntactic elements: the `memberwise` initializer declaration modifier, the `...` memberwise parameter placeholder, and the `@nomemberwise` attribute which can be applied to both properties and initializers.

-Initializers will be able to opt-in to synthesized memberwise initialization with the `memberwise` declaration modifier.
+Initializers opt-in to synthesized memberwise initialization with the `memberwise` declaration modifier.
 This modifier will cause the compiler to follow the procedure outlined later in the design to synthesize memberwise parameters as well as memberwise initialization code at the beginning of the initializer body.
+Memberwise initializers can explicitly prevent memberwise initialization for specific properties by including them in a list of property names provided to the `@nomemberwise` attribute like this: `@nomemberwise(prop1, prop2)`.

 Properties will be able to opt-out of memberwise initialization with the `@nomemberwise` attribute.
 When they do so they will not be eligible for memberwise initialization synthesis.
 Because of this they must be initialized directly with an initial value or initialized directly by every initializer for the type.

 ### Overview

 Throughout this design the term **memberwise initialization parameter** is used to refer to initializer parameters synthesized by the compiler as part of **memberwise initialization synthesis**.

-### Algorithm

-The steps described in this section will be followed by the compiler when it performs memberwise initialization synthesis.
-These steps supercede the synthesis of initialization for properties with initial values that exists today.

-When the compiler performs memberwise initialization synthesis it will determine the set of properties that are eligible for synthesis that **are not** directly initialized in the body of the initializer.
-It will then synthesize parameters for them as well the initialization of them at the beginning of the initializer body.

 #### Terminology